dmpe/MeetupToRTM/README.md

 # MeetupToRTM: C# .NetFramework 4.7 Desktop Application

-## Objective:
- - Export your upcoming Meetup.com events into Remember The Milk tasks.
+Use this app to export your upcoming Meetup.com events into Remember The Milk tasks.
-   - Thus replacing a paid functionality available through [IFTTT](https://www.rememberthemilk.com/services/ifttt/)
+And therefore, avoid paying for such functionality through [IFTTT](https://www.rememberthemilk.com/services/ifttt/) :yay:.

-### Features/TODO:
+## Features/TODO:

- - Fetches your [meetup events](https://www.meetup.com/meetup_api/docs/self/events/) and converts them to tasks.
+ - Fetches your [meetup events](https://www.meetup.com/meetup_api/docs/self/events/) and convert them to tasks.
    The format used, by default and which can be also adjusted, is <ID-MeetupRTM: _meetupEventID_ _MeetupName_>.

+ - 100% privacy - app has no tracking, just write a log to your PC.

- - [ ] Unfortunately, the app will not recognize already added and hence will add them again, thus forcing you to de-clutter your list for avoiding duplicates.
+ - [ ] Unfortunately, it will not recognize already added tasks and hence will add them again.
+ You will need to de-clutter your list for avoiding duplicates.

-#### Requirenments to making it work:
+### Requirenments to making it work:

 You will need to have 2 API keys: